MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab02_Chart_of_Accts.md

         7. Close the **G/L Account Card** page.

-    10. Repeat steps h and i for the account ‘20175’.

     11. In the **Chart of Accounts** page, select **New**.

     12. In the new general ledger account card, fill in the following fields: